 Lightning poses significant threats to human health.
 Ninety percent of indivduals struck by lightning suffer disabilities of varying degrees.
 Seek shelter inside substantial buildings or hard-topped vehicles.
 A good rule of thumb is “When thunder roars, go indoors” because lightning can kill individuals miles away from the storm clouds.
 Avoid the temptation to leave shelter when the rain stops because lightning can still strike as the thunderhead is moving away from the area.

 Tornados present severe threat to safety due to their unpredictability both in arrival and their path.
 Though warning systems have been set up in many areas, WCOs should not assume they will hear them.
 Fortunately, several cell phone apps are available to warn users of alerts issued by the National Weather Service.
-We strongly recommend WCOs download 1 suitable for their phone.
+We strongly recommend WCOs download one suitable for their phone.

 Several dangerous situations confront WCOs frequently enough to warrant special mention.